TheSmashy/TFU/ops/WARRANTY.md

 ## What’s Not Covered
 - Normal wear and tear
 - Cosmetic blemishes
 - Damage from gross abuse or unauthorized mods
+- Battery use (cells are consumables)

 ---